tomcam/spectre-book/grid.md

 # The grid model

-## A Grids is enclosed in a div of type "container"
+## A grid is enclosed in a div of type "container"

 A grid must be inside a div of type `container`: